TABLE OF CONTENTS

 (3) A determination that it is at least as likely as not that exposure to silica at a DOE facility or a RECA section 5 facility was a significant factor in aggravating, contributing to, or causing the chronic silicosis; and it is at least as likely as not that the exposure to silica was related to employment at a DOE facility or a RECA section 5 facility as specified in sections 7385s-4(c) and 7385s-5(a), for Part E claims only.

 m.
-Claim means a written assertion to OWCP of an individual's entitlement to benefits under the EEOICPA, submitted in a manner authorized by the Act.
+Claim means a written assertion to the Office of Workers’ Compensation Program (OWCP) of an individual’s entitlement to benefits under the EEOICPA, submitted in a manner authorized by the Act.

 n.
 Claimant means an individual claiming compensation under the Act.

 p.
-A consequential injury is any injury, illness, or impairment sustained by a covered employee as a result of an occupational illness, or sustained by a covered DOE contractor employee as a result of a covered illness.
+Consequential Injury is any injury, illness, or impairment sustained by a covered employee as a result of an occupational illness, or sustained by a covered DOE contractor employee as a result of a covered illness.

-s.
-Covered child means, under Part E, a biological child, a stepchild who lived in a recognized parent-child relationship, or a legally adopted child of a covered DOE contractor employee, who at the time of the employee’s death:
+t.
+Covered Child means, under Part E, a biological child, a stepchild who lived in a recognized parent-child relationship, or a legally adopted child of a covered DOE contractor employee, who at the time of the employee’s death: